szhang7/szhang7.github.com/_posts/java/2013-08-20-log4j-handbook.md

         }
     }

 The invocation of the BasicConfigurator.configure method creates a rather simple log4j setup.
 This method is hardwired to add to the root logger a ConsoleAppender.
-The output will be formatted using a PatternLayout set to the pattern "%-4r [%t] %-5p %c %x - %m%n".
+The output will be formatted using a PatternLayout set to the pattern `%-4r [%t] %-5p %c %x - %m%n`.

 ###Simple configuration file
     import com.foo.Bar;